Chery: Rapid growth period

-In April 2023, Chery also launched another two new brands in a ceremony held in Wuhu, Anhui called Omoda and Jaecoo.
+In April 2023, Chery launched another two new brands in a ceremony held in Wuhu, Anhui called Omoda and Jaecoo.
 Both brands are only marketed outside China to support Chery's export strategy.
-The two brands combined (referred to as "O&J" brands) were targeted to reach annual global sales of 1,400,000 units by 2030 (not including China).
+The two brands combined (referred to as "O&J" brands) were targeted to reach annual global sales of 1,400,000 units by 2030.
 Also in 2023, Chery also announced its new high-performance plug-in hybrid platform marketed as "Chery Dual Mode" (C-DM) to be introduced into most of its models.
 The plug-in hybrid system became available in Chery vehicles carrying the Fulwin sub-brand, Jetour vehicles under the Shanhai sub-brand, and Exeed vehicles.

 In January 2024, Chery has signed strategic cooperation framework agreements with Nio to establish cooperation in battery standards, battery swapping technology, the construction of battery swapping service networks, and operation.

 In March 2024, Chery fully acquired Soueast, a carmaker based in Fujian that was a subsidiary of Fujian Motors Group.
 The production facility of Soueast is used for producing Jetour brand vehicles.

 In June 2024, Jaguar Land Rover (JLR) and Chery signed a letter of intent in electric vehicle cooperation.
 JLR will license the Freelander nameplate to Chery Jaguar Land Rover to produce EVs based on an Exeed EV platform called the E0X.
 Freelander as a brand will be separate from JLR's 'House of Brands' portfolio or Chery's brand line-up.
 Freelander vehicles will be sold in China, with plans for global exports.
 In November 2024, Chery established the FR Brand Division to lead the development and marketing of Freelander-branded models.

 In October 2024, South Korean manufacturer KG Mobility, formerly SsangYong Motor, signed an agreement with Chery to co-develop electrified vehicles for global markets.
 KG Mobility will receive the T2X platform developed by Chery.

 In October 2024, Chery Holdings Limited was reported to be considering listing its automobile division in Hong Kong, with an estimated valuation of approximately US$7.1 billion (around RMB 50 billion).

 In April 2025, Chery launched its new hybrid system called Kunpeng Super Hybrid CDM/CEM.
 In the same month, the company announced the revival of the Rely brand as its electric pickup line, offering ICE, BEV, EREV, and PHEV variants.
 Chery also introduced a new brand, Lepas, aimed at overseas markets, and introduced iCaur, the export market name of the iCar brand.

-In July 2025, Chery restructured its Chery brand by establishing four major divisions: the Exeed Division, the Tiggo and Arrizo Division, the Fulwin Division, and the QQ Division.
+In July 2025, Chery restructured its brand in the Chinese market by establishing four major divisions: the Exeed Division, the Tiggo & Arrizo Division, the Fulwin Division, and the QQ Division.
 Jetour, iCar, and Luxeed brands will continue to operate independently due to differences in market positioning and cooperation models.